ppprs/the_rules/rules.md

 ## 2 | Vehicles
 ### 2.1 | Permitted Types of Vehicles

 No matter where a team purchases its vehicle (Toys R, Us, craigslist, France, or you stole it) it must conform to PPPRS standards of purchase.
+Vehicles are permitted a wide variety of creativity, but at the same time conform to the limitations in this section.
+Inspections in regards to battery tech, powertrain, and safety will be throrough by our Sanctioning Body Judges.
+The judges will be the final say in the legality of your car, regardless of how legal you think it is; so be nice.

 ### 2.2 | So What Constitutes a "Power Racer?"